 “The concept of a true team with different skill sets and expertise coming together to produce a great building is not a small undertaking and brings great reward,” said Shannon Gustine to a gathered group of industry women at the annual Women’s Leadership Seminar in Greeley, Colorado last year.
 “Having young women identify construction as their passion and making it their career should be, as with any other field, encouraged and embraced.”

-The `Women in Construction Week’ event, that took place in March this year, re-emphasized the growing role of women as qualified members of the construction industry, and raised awareness of the many opportunities available to build their careers here.
+The `Women in Construction Week’ event, that took place in March this year, re-emphasized the growing role of women as qualified members of the construction industry.
+It also raised awareness of the many opportunities available to build their careers here.

 Indeed, AEC (Architecture, Engineering and Construction) companies are embracing diversity and working to close the gender gap.
 And women are educating themselves about the many advantages of working in construction — such as leadership roles and competitive salaries.